 - Cost of school and other daily living expenses

 The court may additionally look to outside expenses, especially in unique situations such as a child with a disability who needs ongoing in-home care, or children who attend private school and have grown up in a certain lifestyle.
 While no one factor is determinative of another, a judge will consider the salary of the noncustodial parent up to a limit.

 Child support generally starts once one of the parents files a request for child support with the court.
 Child support generally ends once the child turns 18 or graduates high school, whichever occurs later.
 There are other unique situations where child support may last longer, such as a child with disabilities, or may last less, if the child marries.

 Spousal Support In California

 Sometimes referred to as alimony, California provides for spousal support under state law.
-Similar to child support, California provides guidelines to help determine the level of spousal support that should be paid, if any.
 Spousal support may either be temporary or permanent.
-Temporary support is ordered while a divorce is pending and does not expire.
-Permanent spousal support is based on a list of factors, including the following:
+Temporary support is ordered while a divorce is pending so that the supported party has some support while throughout the case until permanent spousal support is ordered.
+Temporary spousal support is generally based on the parties’ income and takes into consideration certain expenses.
+Permanent spousal support is based on a list of factors including, but not limited to: